 Earlier this year, Angus Dundee master distiller Robert Fleming celebrated his 30th anniversary at Tomintoul.
 Hailing from a family of Speyside whisky makers going back four generations, Fleming joined the industry in 1974, earning his stripes at various distilleries before joining Tomintoul in 1990.
 In the years since, he has played a key role in the creation of the distillery’s first ever range of single malt bottlings and worked with the new owners in 2000 to trial the use of peated barley in the production process for the very first time.
 This project culminated in the release of “Old Ballantruan” a heavily peated variant of the Tomintoul malt, later followed in 2008 by the “Peaty Tang” bottlings.

 At 40% abv, Tomintoul “Peaty Tang” retails at approximately £30 a bottle.

 Smell: Pleasantly malty with toffee and vanilla, heather honey and an undercurrent of floral peat smoke.
 Also apple and pear and freshly cut grass.

 Taste: Smoke and ash straight off the bat but fades to toffee and salted caramel.
 Apple juice and malty biscuit before smoke returns for the finish bringing with it a touch of dry oak.

-Value for Money: A reasonably priced every day sipper that possibly lacks a little in weight and complexity but manages to offer enough flavour to justify a purchase.
-Nice to see that lighter Speyside character with a blast of smoke behind it.
+Thoughts: A reasonably priced every day sipper but possibly lacks a little bit of weight and complexity.
+Nice to see that lighter Speyside character with a touch of smoke behind it, though.